KestrelComputer/kestrel/_posts/2015-02-24-evented-or-not.md

         // etc...
     }

-One nice advantage of the async model is that we can implement multi-valued "returns" explicitly.
+I see that we can implement multi-valued "returns" explicitly as one nice advantage of the async model.
 That is, we can pass more detailed success or failure criteria, without the need for a separate global `errno` value.
-The disadvantage, as usual, is having to maintain activation records (in this case, the `OpenControlBlock`) manually.

-The result is definitely more complex than the blocking code, for sure.
-However, it is strictly more powerful in terms of what it can do.
+Unfortunately, we pay the price by manually managing what amounts to activation records (e.g., `OpenControlBlock`).

 ## A Hypothetical Program